 Separating Fact from Myth about Dyslexia

 Dyslexia has a high occurrence in children.
-One in five school children will develop this problem but with proper diagnosis and intervention help can be given to children who are suffering from it.
+One in five school children is born with dyslexia, but with proper diagnosis and intervention help can be given to children who are suffering from it.

 Post by SEN Team | march 21th, 2013